 - Education and Training for Professionals and Parents

 - Crisis Intervention Appointments in Dublin and Limerick

 If you are working with a parent or family who are affected by the above issues, they can avail of our helpline for support.
-CARI encourages professionals working in this area to pass our helpline details onto families they think may benefit from our service.
+CARI encourages professionals working in this area to pass their helpline details (available Monday to Friday 9:30am – 5:30pm) onto families they think may benefit from their service.

 Footsteps Care provides one off grants to patients in need of convalescent care, following surgical or medical treatment in hospital, when no public beds are available, and they would be unable to fund a private bed themselves.
 You can find more information here.

 Footsteps Care are pleased to announce a new service which we are providing – grants towards the cost of respite care.
 These grants are available to persons needing respite care when HSE grants have already been accessed and no further funding is available from the HSE.
 You can find more information here.

 BPFI and Safeguarding Ireland are calling on adult to take proactive steps to plan ahead and avoid financial abuse by talking to someone they trust about their future finances.
 Whether you have a little or lot to safeguard, some simple steps in planning ahead include:

 - Understanding and organising your day-to-day banking to best protect against financial abuse

 - Ensuring access for you, and only a trusted person if needed, to your money by putting in place an Enduring Power of Attorney.”